Kinto/kinto/docs/api/1.x/synchronisation.rst

 .. image:: ../../images/sync-newest.svg

-With this approach, the main algorithm is rather simple but if an error occurs between the first and the last step, the client must redownload every page obtained from *step 1* until it succeeds to fetch every page of the sync.
+With this approach, the main algorithm is rather simple but since we track the *last sync timestamp* when the last page is done, if an error occurs between the first and the last step, the client must redownload every page obtained from *step 1* until it succeeds to fetch every page of the sync.